 Waitsfield Elementary School currently serves over 140 students in preschool through 6th grade.
 While we are a small school, students attending Waitsfield Elementary School have a rich learning experience.
 There are forests, mountains and beautiful wilderness around us, yet a majority of our students live within 2 miles of the school.
 Our school is small enough that we know all students, and their families, by name; it is truly a community school.

 Waitsfield Elementary School values and supports the whole child.
 Students in 1st – 6th grade receive over an hour of math instruction and an hour and a half of literacy instruction daily.
 Science and social studies instruction is woven through the curriculum.
 Our students also participate in weekly classes in Art, Music, Library, French, Guidance and Health.
 In addition to a variety of physical activity opportunities organized by classroom teachers, students receive Physical Education instruction 2 times a week.
 All students receive health and guidance instruction designed to support students in building life-long wellness skills.
 K-6th grade students study world language, with an exposure approach k-4 and acquisitional instruction 5th/6th.
-In addition to general instruction music, our 4th-6th grade students may participate in band, instrument lessons and chorus.
-We have a participation rate of almost 90% in our instrumental music program provided in addition to regular music classes for all children.
+In addition to general instruction music, our 5th &6th grade students may participate in band, instrument lessons and chorus.
 The PTA sponsors a program where students ski or board ten Wednesday afternoons during the winter months.
 Annually, all students participate in an extended artist residency, deepening students’ exposure to the arts as well as their cultural experiences.

 Essential to our educational approach is the belief that the social curriculum is as important as the academic curriculum.
 As a school and in individual classrooms, we focus on positive behavioral supports and building community.
 Our key tenets of being responsible, engaged, safe and kind provide a foundation of shared expectations across classrooms and age groups.
 We intentionally build community through schoolwide, cross grade events such as our springtime boat building and regatta, "compass cup" schoolwide competitions and regular schoolwide assemblies and foci.
 We regularly explore how working to be our best selves, which we support in an array of methods, helps not only us but our whole community grow.